 As with the use of Prozac in other indications, a lower or less frequent dosage should be used in patients with hepatic impairment.
 A lower or less frequent dosage should also be considered for the elderly (see Geriatric Use under PRECAUTIONS), and for patients with concurrent disease or on multiple concomitant medications.
-Dosage adjustments for renal impairment are not routinely necessary (see Liver disease and Renal disease under CLINICAL PHARMACOLOGY, and Use in patients with concomitant illness under PRECAUTIONS).
+Dosage adjustments for renal impairment are not routinely necessary (see Liver disease and Renal disease under CLINICAL PHARMACOLOGY, and Use in Patients with Concomitant Illness under PRECAUTIONS).

+Maintenance/Continuation Treatment

-Maintenance/Continuation Treatment While there are no systematic studies that answer the question of how long to continue Prozac, panic disorder is a chronic condition and it is reasonable to consider continuation for a responding patient.
+While there are no systematic studies that answer the question of how long to continue Prozac, panic disorder is a chronic condition and it is reasonable to consider continuation for a responding patient.
 Nevertheless, patients should be periodically reassessed to determine the need for continued treatment.

+Special Populations

-Special Populations Treatment of Pregnant Women During the Third Trimester Neonates exposed to Prozac and other SSRIs or SNRIs, late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
+Treatment of Pregnant Women During the Third Trimester

+Neonates exposed to Prozac and other SSRIs or SNRIs, late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
 When treating pregnant women with Prozac during the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
 The physician may consider tapering Prozac in the third trimester.

-Discontinuation of Treatment with Prozac Symptoms associated with discontinuation of Prozac and other SSRIs and SNRIs, have been reported Symptoms associated with discontinuation of Prozac and other SSHIs and SNHIs, have been reported (see PRECAUTIONS).
+Discontinuation of Treatment with Prozac

+Symptoms associated with discontinuation of Prozac and other SSRIs and SNRIs, have been reported (see PRECAUTIONS).
 Patients should be monitored for these symptoms when discontinuing treatment.
 A gradual reduction in the dose rather than abrupt cessation is recommended whenever possible.
-If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resumily per previously prescribed dose may be considered.
+If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose but at a more gradual rate.
 Plasma fluoxetine and norfluoxetine concentration decrease gradually at the conclusion of therapy which may minimize the risk of discontinuation symptoms with this drug.